 - Interaction with the Deer-Nara is famous for its free-roaming deer.
 While they are friendly, be respectful and avoid feeding them anything other than designated deer crackers (shika senbei).
 Bowing to the deer before and after feeding is a local custom.

 - Come Early-I recommend coming early in the morning.
-The crowds in Nara can get quick large and when the crowd is large, the deer get overwhelmed.
+The crowds can get quick large and when the crowd is large, the deer get overwhelmed.
 If you come early, you’ll be able to interact with the deer while they are more relaxed.

 - Cash-Bring lots of cash because many things, such as buying snacks for the deer and shrine entry’s, are all cash only.